top of page

 Glass walls dissolve the boundary between your Landscape Room and Nordic wilderness.
 Outside, moss-thick forest floors roll into the Valldal River.
 In the early hours, before light fully beams through, mist curls over the ground.
 And the only sound is the rustle of leaves and maybe your pen against paper.

-The Writer’s Lodge, a 70sqm sanctuary tucked into the hillside, comes with its own kitchen for midnight snacks.
-But the real feast is the view: birch trees holding still as if helping you concentrate.
+The Writer’s Lodge, a 70 sqm sanctuary landscaped into the hillside, comes with its own kitchen for midnight snacks.
+But the real feast is the view: birch trees staying still as if helping you concentrate.

-Late mornings stretch into mid-afternoons over coffee you willingly make.
+Late mornings merge into mid-afternoons over coffee you willingly make.
 While reindeer trails and hidden footpaths tempt you into 'research walks' you can turn into short stories.
-Here, you won’t just connect with nature, you'll make it central to the plot.
+Here, you'll connect with nature and make it central to the plot.

 Indulgent Writing Retreats for the Pleasure-Driven Author

 Word count optional.
-Wine pairings encouraged.
 Ideal for historical fiction, literary fiction or any story lingering on the brain.

 Lympstone Manor – Devon, UK